-- Public website.
-The agency's Affirmative Action Plan is available on the agency's public website at: PUC AAP (https://mn.gov/puc/assets/2022-2024-AAP-PUC%20FINAL%20PublishedVersion%204.18.2023 tcm14-574088.pdf ) Printed copies are available to anyone who requests it.
-As requested, the agency will make the plan available in alternative formats. - Equal opportunity employer language.
+Public website.
+The agency's Affirmative Action Plan is available on the agency's public website at PUC Affirmative Action Plan (https://mn.gov/puc/about-us/equity-inclusion/).
+Printed copies are available to anyone who requests it.
+As requested, the agency will make the plan available in alternative formats.

+- Equal opportunity employer language.
 The agency's website homepage, letterhead, publications, and all job postings include the statement "The Minnesota Public Utilities Commission is an equal opportunity employer."
-The agency will also ensure a representative ratio of diversity is on all marketing materials.

-- Signage.
-Nondiscrimination and equal opportunity statements and posters are prominently displayed in common public areas.
-Examples of posters displayed include: Equal Employment Opportunity is the law, Employee Rights under the Fair Labor Standards Act, and the Americans with Disabilities Act Notice to the Public. - A physical copy of the Agency's Affirmative Action Plan is available to contractors, vendors, and members of the public at the following address: 121 Seventh Place E. Suite #350 St Paul, MN 55101
+The agency will also ensure a representative ratio of diversity is on all marketing materials. - A physical copy of the Agency's Affirmative Action Plan is available to contractors, vendors, and members of the public at the following address: 121 Seventh Place East, Suite #350, St. Paul, MN 55101.